kubernetes/website/docs/getting-started-guides/ubuntu/upgrades.md

 If a release isn't available, the next highest channel is used.
 For example, 1.6/beta will load `/candidate` or `/stable` depending on availability of release.
-Development versions of Kubernetes are available in that minor releases edge channel.
+Development versions of Kubernetes are available in the edge channel for each minor release.
 There is no guarantee that edge snaps will work with the current charms.

 ### Master Upgrades